Syncano/syncano-testing-examples/README.md

 export default saveVariables;
 ```
-By simply converting our object to JSON and doint a small trick in `'export default ' + json + ';'` we create javascript that can be easily imported in our tests!
+By simply converting our object to JSON and doing a small trick in `'export default ' + json + ';'` we create a javascript file that can be easily imported in our tests!
 Now we also need to append `createTestData.js` file with newly created `saveVariables.js` file:

 ```javascript